MIT-D-Lab/mit-d-lab.github.io/content/docs/labs/lab2.md

 - nyquist and sampling frequency
 - familiarity with various sensors
 - basic moving average filters
-- hardware filters such as RC filters and debounce
+- hardware filters such as RC filters and debounce **do a debounce filter!!!**
+  - we will also use INTERRTUPTS here!!!
 - I2C, serial, and digital communications sensors
 - calculate communications speed for data streamed to the computer or the cloud

+*Also learn to...*
+- REMBER BACK TO READING 1 and RATINGS
+- Read from a sensor and print to serial terminal (printing variables as well)
+- Then print to serial plotter